Purposeful Planning for the WHOLE child

 Plan to take your child out for a special time with their favorite food such as ice cream or sushi.
 With discretion, talk through all the progress that you recognize that they have made this past year.
 Share your dreams and plans for the upcoming months.
 Remember, you have prayed for God’s direction in your child’s future.

-Communicating how precious your child is to you and to God will motivate him as you inspire him to grow successfully as a WHOLE child.
+Communicating how precious your child is to you and God will motivate him as you inspire him to grow successfully as a WHOLE child.